Translate

 4.

 No. Late applications will not be accepted for any reason.
-We encourage the applicant to start preparations ahead of schedule.
+We encourage applicants to start preparations well ahead of schedule, since application requirements are made available months in advance of the deadline.
 All requested information must be submitted by the deadline to be considered for screening.

 5.